 What NOT to do on your College Essay

-Writing your college essay can be frustrating as hell.
+Writing your college essay can be frustrating.

 After all, how do you figure out what parts of yourself the admissions officer

 Of the dozens of essays that you’ve written in your lifetime, this is just one more.
 I’m not saying that this is an easy essay, at all.
 In fact, it’s unlike anything you’ve ever written before (unless of course, your English teacher made you).

 Oh no, this essay is special.